|Verification Of Capillary Pressure Functions And Relative Permeability Equations For Modeling Gas Production From Gas Hydrates

 Accomplishments (most recent listed first)

-The project team has completed the algorithm for gas expansion and relative permeability calculation during depressurization.
-The team investigated the effect of pore-network size on permeability data as well as hydrate habit (distributed vs. patchy formation) and hydrate saturations on the shape of relative permeability curves.
+The project team has completed an algorithm for calculating gas expansion and relative permeability during depressurization.
+The team investigated the effect of pore-network size on permeability data as well as hydrate habit (distributed versus patchy formation) and hydrate saturations on the shape of relative permeability curves.
 Fitting parameters for the Stone-type relative permeability equation were suggested for different hydrate saturations.
-The results of the study have been accepted for inclusion in Geochemistry, Geophysics, Geosystems.
+The results of the study have been published in Geochemistry, Geophysics, Geosystems.

 The grain size distribution and effective stress of hydrate-bearing sediments were compiled from literature and used as input parameters for discrete element model (DEM) simulations to generate a three-dimensional particle packing similar to in situ hydrate-bearing sediments.